 We at SEO Inc. have seen what businesses have been doing to capitalize on this phenomenon.
 Now we’re going to share what we’ve seen and how you can take advantage of it.

 It works like this: Players head out into the world to add Pokémon to their collection.
 While on the prowl, they can visit locations called PokéStops.
-These are real world locations and landmarks, often artwork, littered across the map.
-PokéStops offer a small amount of items and experience points to players who visit them, but that by itself isn’t much incentive.
-Instead, PokéStops implement a social aspect Luckily, PokéStops have another feature to help with this: lures.
+These are real-world locations and landmarks, often artwork, littered across the map.
+PokéStops offer a small number of items and experience points to players who visit them, but that by itself isn’t much incentive.
+Instead, PokéStops implement a social aspect.
+Luckily, PokéStops have another feature to help with this: lures.

 In the weeks since its launch, local businesses with PokéStops nearby (or are themselves a PokéStop) have been bolstering their online and in-store advertising with regular, scheduled lure dropping to draw people in the area to their doors.
 Businesses figure out when they want people in their store, announce they’ll be dropping a lure on social media or in their newsletter, and wait.
 This strategy has a lot of value for keeping loyal customers coming back, less so for attracting new ones since they haven’t been added to your newsletter yet.
 However, it’s possible you could get more walk-in business during your store’s peak hours from people in the area checking for nearby lures.
 Not exactly a great strategy to rely on, but this early in the game, who knows?

 Either way, the great thing about lures is they can only be accessed by being nearby.
 So if you time the lure right, you could get customers in your store and help them move toward making a purchase.